-A LIVING HISTORY
+A LIVING HISTORY DOCUMENT

-As with any other document based on historical research and analysis, this report should not be considered a "completed history" document.
-Rather, it should be considered a "living history" document which will continue to grow and expand into a deeper understanding of the Village as new stories and information are uncovered in the future.
+As with any other document based on historical research and analysis, this report should not be considered a "completed heritage" document.
+Rather, it should be considered as a "living heritage" document which will continue to grow and expand into a deeper understanding of the Village as new stories and information are uncovered in the future.